ioannis-vm/OpenSees_Model_Generator/README.md

 ### External resources

 - Visit the OpenSees [homepage](https://opensees.berkeley.edu/) to learn more about the program.
-- Explore the [OpenSeesWiki](https://opensees.berkeley.edu/wiki/index.php/Main_Page) for additional resources and documentation
+- Explore the [OpenSeesWiki](https://opensees.berkeley.edu/wiki/index.php/Main_Page) for additional resources and documentation.
 - Find the source code for OpenSeesPy on its [Github repository](https://github.com/zhuminjie/OpenSeesPy).
-- Access the OpenSeesPy documentation [here](https://openseespydoc.readthedocs.io/en/latest/)
+- Access the OpenSeesPy documentation [here](https://openseespydoc.readthedocs.io/en/latest/).